doalter/MemoryHelper/README.md

 This software was developed with Visual Studio 2019 and Qt 5.15.1.

-I only run this soft on Windows 11.
+I only run this software on Windows 11.

 ## Entrance
 The entrance file is LittleZha.cpp